mjdominus/git-util/README.md

 target branch, merges to it, and pushes it back, again in quick succession.

-`git-pusho` is for pushing local branches to a shared repository.
-If your username is `fred` and you have branch `topic` checked out, then `git pusho` is equivalent to `git push origin topic:fred/topic`.
-Unrecognized options are passed along to `git-push`.

 `git-re-edit` runs `git-dirtyfiles` and invokes the editor on all the currently-dirty files, or if there are no dirty files, the files that changed in the last commit.